Students are the heart of UNO

 SCEC is an organization that is dedicated to improving the educational success of individuals with disabilities.
 The student chapter is associated with the International Council for Exceptional Children and focuses on supporting and volunteering in the local community with individuals with disabilities.

-For additional information contact Beth Leader-Janssen via email at email@example.com.
+For additional information contact Dr. Beth Leader-Janssen via email at email@example.com.

 Teacher Education Diversity Organization (TEDO)